MoltenZaz/Windows-Hacks/README.txt

 Audio Fix:

-This script changes the default audio devices and locks the recording device to a specific volume (92% by default) The paths and audio device names in this script will need to be modified to fit your setup, Nircmd is also required to be installed.
+This script changes the default audio devices and sets the volume (95% Microphone, 40% Speakers) The paths and audio device names in this script will need to be modified to fit your setup, Nircmd is also required to be installed.

 Creative Helper: